SQream/sqream_docs/reference/index.rst

 .. _reference:

 *************************
-Reference Guides
+Reference
 *************************

-The **Reference Guides** section provides reference for using SQream DB's interfaces and SQL features.
+This section provides reference for using SQream DB's interfaces and SQL features.

 .. toctree::
    :maxdepth: 1